 Programme management structures

-Having DBA as the management authority for both ERDF and ESF greatly facilitates coordination, and although frontline administrative staff are specialised in one particular fund, the sharing of national regulations, management committee, strategic management within DBA, IT platforms etc. – as well as adjacent office space – help to ensure a high level of coordination between activities between the two funds.
+Having DBA as the management authority for both ERDF and ESF greatly facilitates coordination, and although frontline administrative staff are specialised in one particular fund, the sharing of national regulations, monitoring committee, strategic management within DBA, IT platforms etc. – as well as adjacent office space – help to ensure a high level of coordination between activities between the two funds.

 Implementation

-EU regulations require that separate calls are issued for ERDF and ESF, and thus it is very difficult to have calls across priorities in different programmes in Denmark.
+EU regulations make it is very difficult to have calls across priorities in different programmes in Denmark.
 This differs from the pre-2019 approach where the now-defunct regional growth fora produced calls covering both funds in what was the first stage of a two-tier process.

 While it is seen as helpful that both calls and project selection are undertaken by the Danish Board of Business Development (DBBD), in an ideal world it would be preferable if individual development projects could combine innovation and competence development without having to apply for two separate grants.